-At this time of year, most people start to think of sun, sea, and sand, and jetting off on their summer holidays.
+At this time of year, most people start to think of sun, sea, and sand.
 But, if you experience reduced mobility because of a disability or medical condition it can feel like a huge challenge to arrange a holiday.
-Here we’ll share our tips for planning a holiday with a disability so that your trip abroad is the truly relaxing break you deserve.
+Here we’ll share our tips for planning a holiday with a disability.
+We look at ways to help ensure your trip abroad is the truly relaxing break you deserve.

 TIPS FOR PLANNING A HOLIDAY WITH A DISABILITY

 BE PREPARED AND GET PACKED

 When things run smoothly, it’s usually because a great deal of planning and preparation has been carried out beforehand.

 Do a bit of research – If you’re thinking about going abroad you can start preparing by researching destinations.
 Find locations that are known to cater to individuals, couples, or families travelling with additional mobility needs.
 Travel agents should have good insight into different locations that would be most suitable.
 If you find it hard to walk long distances or need to get around by wheelchair tell them your requirements.

 Speak to your GP – Your GP can give you practical advice about managing any health conditions whilst you’re abroad.
 They’ll advise on any inoculations you may need, and declare you fit to travel if needed.
 Make sure you have packed enough medication to last the duration of the holiday.
 And don’t forget to pack a little extra in case of delays.

 Arrange travel insurance – Make sure you declare any pre-existing conditions to your travel insurance provider.
 This will ensure you have the right level of cover should you fall ill or need emergency medical treatment whilst you’re away.
 Compare quotes between insurance brokers to get the best deal.
 This will help to keep the cost of travel insurance as low as possible.